BrenoMartinsDeOliveiraVasconcelos/hfclib/README.md

 ### getVariableValue(section_name: str, variable_name: str, hfc_list: list[dict[dict]])

-Gets the value of a variable at a specified section
+Gets the value of a variable at a specified section from a HFC object.

 | Arg | Optional? | Content |Type |
 | ------ | ------ | ------ | ------ |